Skip to main content

 info

-As you can see, we cannot directly use the datastore entry returned by the smart contract.
-Indeed, the storage of the smart contract is a key value store that stores data in bytes.
+The storage of the smart contract is a key value store that stores data in bytes.
 Thus, we need to decode the bytes returned by the smart contract to get the actual greeting message.
 That is why we have to use massa-web3 bytesToStr function.
-You can check massa-web3 utils here.

 • User Interface